 City Views From the Greener Side of Hong Kong

 Many of the hills of Hong Kong offer a fantastic view of different parts of the city.
 Of course, there’s the iconic Kowloon skyline that can be viewed from two hills, the Peak and High West, on Hong Kong Island.
 Both are less than a 2-hour hike from Central.
+High West Hike in Kennedy town is quite easy and will offer you amazing views of the city and is a 2.5 hour-hike.
 Perhaps the most stunning views of the whole city can be seen from the three hills along the ridgeline close to the geographical center of Hong Kong.
 These peaks, known as Temple Hill, Beacon Hill, and Lion Rock, can be accessed from Kowloon and the New Territories in less than 2 hours.

 Local Adventurers and Wildlife